Tuesday 18th June 2013,

 WordPress is scalable and can be customized with widgets and custom CSS to a full blown out website if desired.

-Wordpress easily supports widgets and plugins which can be added simply without worrying about hard coding, while Tumblr must be custom coded for similar functionality and plugins.
+WordPress easily supports widgets and plugins which can be added simply without worrying about hard coding, while Tumblr must be custom coded for similar functionality and plugins.

 SEO Optimization